ProfBird/CS246-CourseMaterials/Labs/Lab9/Assignment9Instructions.md

 ### Instructions

 - Identify the three user-stories that have the highest risk of being difficult or maybe even impossible to implement because of the design of your domain model.
-- Add controller classes, a repository interface, real and fake repositories to accomodate testing those three user-stories.
+- Add controller classes, a repository interface, real and fake repositories to accommodate testing those three user-stories.
 You don't need to implement anything that isn't needed for your testing.
 - Write at least three unit tests to verify your domain model design.
 - Refactor your domain model if needed.